olivertzeng/DougDougGo/README.md

 ## Thanks to
  - DougDoug for inspirement
- - MagicJin being a tester, a supporter, an artist who made the extension icon, and a nice guy who makes DougDougify(and MrBeastify as well!)
+ - MagicJinn being a tester, a supporter, an artist who made the extension icon, and a nice guy who makes DougDougify(and MrBeastify as well!)

 ## Disclamer